-Senate Okays Bill Mandating Social Media Platforms To Have Offices In Nigeria
+Senate Okays Bill Mandating Social Media Platforms to Have Offices in Nigeria

 “In furtherance of our commitment to a structured and accountable digital space, this Bill also mandates that all bloggers operating in Nigeria must establish a verifiable office in any of the capital cities across the country.

-“They must keep proper records of their employees and belong to a recognized national association of bloggers, which shall have its headquarters in Abuja.
+“They must keep proper records of their employees and belong to a recognised national association of bloggers, which shall have its headquarters in Abuja.

 “We cannot continue to have a situation where individuals operate anonymously, spreading information—sometimes false—without any structure or accountability.

-Nwoko therefore called on the lawmakers to support passage of the bill
+Nwoko therefore urged called on the lawmakers to support the passage of the bill

 “The world has gone digital.
 I’ve taken cognisance of the need that those who are in the business of ICT needs to have a physical address but bloggers are slightly different because they can do their business from anywhere.